 Originally selected by the St. Louis Cardinals in the tenth round of the 1967 amateur draft, Randle instead chose to attend Arizona State University, where he played both baseball and football and majored in political science.
 He was then chosen by the Washington Senators in the 1970 amateur draft.

 After playing for the Denver Bears of the American Association for about a season, Randle was called up by the Senators and made his major league debut in June 1971.
 The Senators became the Texas Rangers in 1972, and he split the next two summers between AAA and Texas.
 He became the regular third baseman for the Rangers in 1974, under manager Billy Martin, and hit .302 for the club.
 However, after being moved to second base the next summer, his average dropped to .224.
-The following spring he lost his starting job to Bump Wills and is remembered by many for punching his manager, Frank Lucchesi, during spring training in 1977.
+The following spring, in 1976, he lost his starting job to Bump Wills and is remembered by many for punching his manager, Frank Lucchesi, during spring training in 1977.
 He claimed that Lucchesi had insulted him by calling him a "punk"; the fight was very uncharacteristic for Randle, who was well-regarded as a highly-intelligent player who had never had behavioral problems.

 After being suspended by the Rangers, Randle was traded to the New York Mets early in the 1977 campaign.
 He hit .304 as the team's third baseman in his first summer in New York, but his average again dropped dramatically to .233 in 1978, and he was released the following spring.
 After spending time in the San Francisco Giants and Pittsburgh Pirates organizations, he ended the 1979 season as a member of the New York Yankees.
 After spending 1980 as a starter at third for the Chicago Cubs, he ended his career with two seasons with the Seattle Mariners.
 While with the M's, he once tried unsuccessfully to blow a ball into foul territory on May 27, 1981.
 The rule has since been re-written to make it a fair ball if a fielder alters the path of the ball even without touching it.